 The importance of bandwidth

 The amount of your network bandwidth affects your call quality.
-It’s the foundation of your VoIP architecture.
+It’s the foundation of a scalable VoIP architecture.

 VoIP calls need around 100 Kbps of bandwidth per call.
 Multiply this by the number of concurrent phone calls to get an idea of your bandwidth needs.

-On top of that, keep in mind that other recurring activities, such as video calls and file backups, require extra bandwidth too.
+On top of that, keep in mind that other concurrent activities, such as video conferencing and file backups, require extra bandwidth too.

 With high network utilization, VoIP calling will work, but voice quality may degrade or experience latency.